nbehrnd/bader_article/github_md.md

 in a mutilated left-hand side, because the finalizer will be executed on the function that overloads the constructor, resulting in `slq%next` being disassociated.
 For this reason, the following guideline applies:

+> Recommendation: \
+> Finalizers, overloads for the default constructor, and overload of the
+> assignment operation should usually be jointly implemented.

 See also the article "[Rule of three](https://en.wikipedia.org/wiki/Rule_of_three_(C%2B%2B_programming))" for the analogous situation in C++.